80 Years in the Making

 The 2011 Shakespeare Festival (not all Shakespeare), with Britain’s famed Shakespeare director Adrian Noble at the helm once again, showcased Much Ado About Nothing, The Tempest, and Amadeus in the outdoor Lowell Davies Festival Theatre.
 Noble had been recruited by Spisto to become the Shakespeare Festival artistic director in 2010 following the resignation of Tresnjak, who masterfully held the title through the 2009 summer season.
 No doubt about it, Tresnjak stamped his signature on the festival, particularly with his brilliant visual images.
 He made vivid, indelibly retained stage pictures with bold colors and dramatic shapes.
 There was nothing hesitant about Tresnjak/s style, which combined boldness with simplicity, linear lines with surprising movement, and usually an unexpected “take” on the story.
 But snagging Noble was a real accomplishment.
 His international reputation for producing Shakespeare was top of the line.
 He had made his 2010 debut as festival artistic director with the programming of King Lear, The Taming of the Shrew, and The Madness of King George.
 The first and the third were directed by Noble, with Shrew directed by Ron Daniels.
 Inspired programming and energetic productions reinforced the outstanding reputation Noble brought to San Diego.
 The Globe was fortunate to have him in its midst for three astonishingly good summers of Shakespeare.
 The man who would replace Spisto, Barry Edelstein, in 2012 also carried impeccable Shakespearean credentials.

 Lou Spisto resigned from the Globe in October, 2011.
 He had been a strong force at the theatre, as both the artistic and administrative manager after Patch and Tresnjak left — a highly unusual situation, though not unprecedented.
 Spisto’s official reason for leaving was to pursue independent projects and, indeed, he has done that as a producer of Broadway shows, making excellent use of his ability to raise and bundle funds and to put interested people together for specific theatre projects.
 Spisto’s leadership style at the Globe, however, was mostly top down, not at all egalitarian, something difficult in a community of creative artists.
 To his credit, during his nine-year tenure, the budget increased from $14 million to nearly $20 million, and he completed an ambitious capital campaign to raise $75 million for the Globe’s 75th anniversary year.
 Spisto also established the Southeast San Diego Residency Project and acquired the Southeast San Diego tech center for storage of sets, props, and costumes, as well as allowing for set construction.
 A three-year James Irvine grant had produced such community based shows as Kingdom and Odyssey.
 Many great artists worked at the globe during Spisto’s time, including the playwright Arthur Miller.
-Shows transferred from the Globe to Broadway and audiences were positive, but Spisto’s relations with the Globe staff were sometimes difficult.
+Shows transferred from the Globe to Broadway and audiences were positive.

 In Spisto’s absence, the Board of Directors appointed the Globe’s general manager, Michael G. Murphy, as interim managing director.
 Murphy was ideal for the job.
 He had the experience, judgment, and reasoned maturity to serve in the temporary role and, ultimately, the Board made him permanent managing director.
 He knew how to negotiate contracts, how to oversee technical aspects, and possessed the skills to effectively interact with donors and board members.
 Importantly, he understood the needs of staff.